-Conditional residents that obtained a two-year green card through marriage will normally file a joint petition using Form I-751, Petition to Remove Conditions on Residence.
+Conditional residents that obtained a two-year green card through marriage will typically file a joint petition using Form I-751, Petition to Remove Conditions on Residence, within the 90-day period before it expires.
 The conditional resident normally files jointly with the spouse.
-Once approved, the conditional resident is converted to a lawful permanent resident with a 10-year green card.
+Once approved, USCIS grants the conditional resident status as a lawful permanent resident and provides a 10-year green card.
 But what if the conditional resident gets a divorce or annulment before the two-year period ends?
 Or what happens if the spouse is abusive and refuses to file the joint petition?
 The hardship waiver after divorce provides a solution to this difficult situation.

-USCIS will allow a conditional resident to remove conditions on residence after divorce or other events that make it impossible to file a joint petition with the spouse through whom the he or she gained conditional residence.
+USCIS will allow a conditional resident to remove conditions on residence after divorce or other events that make it impossible to file a joint petition with the spouse through whom he or she gained conditional residence.
 In these cases, the conditional resident must file the petition with a request that the joint filing requirement be waived, commonly known as a hardship waiver.
 The conditional resident can still become a lawful permanent resident, but it is not a simple matter.
 The stakes are high.
-The petition will be more closely scrutinized by USCIS.
+USCIS will more closely scrutinize the I-751 petition.
 And an unsuccessful petition may result in removal proceedings for the conditional resident.

 Hardship Waiver Also Requires a Good Faith Marriage

-USCIS wants to verify that the marriage was entered for love and not for a green card.
+USCIS wants to verify that the you entered the marriage for love, not for a green card.
 A good faith marriage is one that is built on love and starts with the genuine desire to build a life together.
 A fraud or sham marriage is when an individual enters into the marriage for the purpose of going around immigration laws to falsely acquire immigration benefits.

 USCIS can’t know what happens inside the privacy of a couple’s home.
 Therefore, USCIS needs the petitioner to prove his or her own good faith marriage by presenting evidence.
-Anyone attempting to file to remove the conditions on residence with a hardship waiver needs to understand that there is still an important requirement to prove a good faith marriage.
+Anyone attempting to file to remove the conditions on residence with a hardship waiver after divorce needs to understand that there is still an important requirement to prove a good faith marriage.
 Wedding records, birth certificates of children, and joint financial records are examples of documents that can be used to prove a good faith marriage.
-For more information about documentation, read Prove a Good Faith Marriage When Filing I-751.
+For more information about documentation, read 33 Great Documents for Proving a Bona Fide Marriage on an I-751 Petition.

 Hardship Waiver Creates Additional Burdens of Proof

 By not filing jointly with the spouse through whom conditional residence was gained, a petition automatically raises red flags.
-There is a burden of proof for the single petitioner to prove that the marriage was originally entered in good faith and the marriage cannot continue through no fault of the petitioner.
+There is a burden of proof for the single petitioner to prove that he or she originally entered the marriage in good faith and the marriage cannot continue through no fault of the petitioner.

-As you may notice when reviewing Form I-751, there are multiple options for filing with a hardship waiver.
-Multiple choices may apply to you.
-But the option selected and the strategy for proceeding may have benefits and drawbacks that should be discussed with an experienced immigration attorney.
+As you may notice when reviewing Form I-751, there are multiple options for filing with a hardship waiver after divorce.
+And multiple choices may apply to your situation.
+But the option selected and the strategy for proceeding may have benefits and drawbacks.
+Discuss it with an experienced immigration attorney.
 The options that may (or may not) apply to this situation include:

 Option A: I entered the marriage in good faith, but the marriage was terminated through divorce or annulment.